carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

         4. ✅in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere
         5. ✅variables moved to the Model of the MVU architecture

-    5. minimize the usage of OOP
+    5. ✅minimize the usage of OOP
-        6. 🔃rather use functional programming
+        6. ✅rather use functional programming
             5. ✅Optional & Stream – gj
             6. ✅not very natural requirement in Java
     6. automatic “destructors” for the transformations.
 The idea got gradually bigger.
 Defined a set of operations to handle the whole drawing part of the app